Understanding Self Assessment and Self Employment for Musicians

 Cash Basis: The Default for Musicians

 Most musicians report under cash basis, meaning you record income and expenses when the money actually enters or leaves your bank account.
+It’s simple, clean, and perfect for freelance musicians.

 Understanding Expenses on the Self Employment Pages